RitikTomar9666/delta-demo/README.md

 # delta-demo
-this is a demo for Git &amp; GitHub
+this is a demo for Git &amp; GitHub and i am learning